Intellectual-Systems/COMP3613_Project/readme.md

 ## Recent Changes

+- Commented out most of the previous code for Shortlist, Staff, Employer, Position

+- Added controllers for Staff and Employer

+- Added commands for Staff, Employer and Position

 - Refactored Student model heavily:
     - Removed unecessary attributes including userid, dob, gender, email, etc.
     - Changed it to inherit from User instead of db.Model